spatools/requirejs-worker/README.md

 - [x] Test on Chrome, Firefox, Edge, IE 10 (with Promise polyfill)
 - [ ] Test on Opera, Safari, mobiles...
 - [ ] Allow multiple Workers
+- [ ] Create Workers from Web Worker
 - [ ] Allow SharedWorker ?
 - [ ] Create a Proxy when Web Workers are not availables
 - [ ] Optimize performances